secretajnzz/AES/README.md

 # AES
-Advanced Roleplay Environment
+(ARE) Advanced Roleplay Environment.

-AES is a ROBLOX roleplay framework.
+## Description

+(ARE) Advanced Roleplay Environment is a roblox roleplay economy framework made to be easily configurable and easily added onto.

+ARE has tons of different features found below!

+ARE is designed after GTAV RP's ESX framework.

 # Features